AI CAPABILITY • LANDSCAPE

 Leaders Pulling Ahead

-The gap between organisations that “get” AI and those still experimenting is widening.
-Not because technology is inaccessible – everyone has access now – but because execution speed is separating leaders from laggards.
-Healthcare illustrates the pattern: 81% of US doctors now use AI (doubled since 2023), but only 17% for diagnosis – adoption starts with documentation and research, core professional judgment comes last.
-The same pattern is playing out across every sector.
+The gap between organisations that get AI and those still experimenting is widening.
+Not because technology is inaccessible, but because execution speed is separating leaders from laggards.
+The pattern starts with documentation, research, and workflow support before it reaches core professional judgement.

 Model Commoditisation